Picardy sweat

-The Picardy sweat was an infectious disease of unknown cause and one of the only diseases that bears resemblance to the English sweating sickness.
+The Picardy sweat was an infectious disease of unknown cause and one of the only diseases that resemble the English sweating sickness.
+Both diseases are considered possible examples of hantavirus infections.
 The Picardy sweat is also known as the miliary fever, suette des Picards in French, and picard'scher Schweiß, picard'sches Schweissfieber, or Frieselfieber in German.
 It appeared in the northern French province of Picardy in 1718.
 The Picardy sweat was mainly confined to the northwest part of France, particularly in the provinces of Seine-et-Oise, Bas Rhin, and Oise.
 Although the Picardy sweat began in Northern France, outbreaks also occurred in Germany, Belgium, Switzerland, Austria, and Italy.
 Between 1718 and 1874, 194 epidemics of the Picardy sweat were recorded.
 The last extensive outbreak was in 1906, which a French commission attributed to fleas from field mice.
 A subsequent case was diagnosed in 1918 in a soldier in Picardy.

 There were two types of the Picardy sweat, a benign form that was similar to nephropathia epidemica, or milder cases of hantavirus infection, and a more severe form that resembled the English sweating sickness.
 Similar to the English sweat, the Picardy sweat was characterized by intense sweating, but the symptoms were less often fatal.
-Other symptoms were high fever, rash, and bleeding from the nose.
+Other symptoms were high fever, rash, and nose bleeding.
 More severe symptoms included intense sweating, headaches, suffocation, precordial pain, anxiety, and "passion of the heart" or palpitations.
 Unlike the English sweating sickness, a miliary rash followed by desquamation, or peeling of the skin, often appeared three to four days after infection.
 The rate of sickness was anywhere from 25% to 30% of the population and the mortality rate is estimated to have been between 0% and 20%.

 André Chantemesse

 The Picardy sweat occurred in limited epidemics, usually for a short duration during the summer months.
 Additionally, this disease spread predominately in rural villages and communities.
 André Chantemesse, a French bacteriologist, presented a detailed epidemiological account of the outbreak.
-Chantemesse argued against human-to-human transmission by discussing specific visits of ill individuals in visits of ill individuals to nearby villages.
+Chantemesse argued against human-to-human transmission by discussing specific visits of ill individuals to nearby villages.
 Additionally, he believed that those who slept on or near the ground were more likely to be infected.
 Chantemesse called the Picardy sweat, "the virus that came from the fields."
 Although symptomatology did not match, he believed that this disease was transmitted through flea bites and predicted that the virus came from rodents invading homes after flooding.